iposov/students-site/21fall/comp_tools_in_edu/tasks-octave.md

 Solve tasks from this block in a folder named `octave-matrices`.
 Name files as written in the beginning of each task, files should have the `.m` extension.

 Each task asks you to create a certain matrix.
-Please, use only methods that were discussed at the lecture or in lecture notes available on this site.
+Please use only methods that were discussed at the lecture or in lecture notes available on this site.
 That is, for example, don't use loops and functions such as `repmat`.
 And try to find a short solution, especially, don't enter all the values manually.

 1. **task_10x10**